khulnasoft/ml-buildkit/README.md

     # Run additional slow tests.
 ```

-The following list contains all of the default flags currently supported by universal-build:
+The following list contains all of the default flags currently supported by ml-buildkit:

 | Flag               | Type        | Description                                                                                                              |
 | ------------------ | ----------- | ------------------------------------------------------------------------------------------------------------------------ |